 Ask every firm that you consider joining about their pro bono program.

 I was surprised to find that all lawyers at the firm are encouraged to complete a certain number of hours of pro bono work each year.
 It is a refreshing change to deal with smaller scale legal problems (as compared to commercial legal issues) for individuals that really have nowhere else to turn to.

 Many of Australia’s great public interest cases have been run by barristers acting pro bono, e.g. Mabo, Vadarlis (the MV Tampa case), Roach (prisoner’s right to vote) and Mallard (wrongful imprisonment for murder).

-You can also build a relationship with a community legal centre (CLC) in your area or whose specialisation matches your interests.
+You can also build a relationship with a community legal centre in your area or whose specialisation matches your interests.
 For more information on CLCs see here.

 United Nations Volunteers (UNV) is a United Nations organisation that promotes volunteerism to support peace and development worldwide and specifically recruits volunteers with legal qualifications and experience.
 Many of the opportunities with UNV may be in the field in developing or post-conflict countries, so you will need to be able to adjust to difficult and sometimes dangerous living conditions.
-You need to possess a university degree or higher technical diploma, have two years of relevant work experience and be at least 25 years of age.

 I wasn’t really sure about law until I started volunteering at a community legal centre.
 This gave me a new enthusiasm for law and a practical perspective on what I was studying which meant that my marks improved too.
 Working at a CLC was the best training I could have had for my job at the United Nations.